RealProtonOfficial/Rewards/user-frontend/README.md

 ### Testing the Affiliate Referral Link

-Log out of the current account and access the service using the affiliate referral link.
+Log out of the current account and access the service using the affiliate referral link you just copied.
 Click the Register link and create a new account.

 Check the database for the new users: